daos-stack/daos/src/control/server/README.md

 ##### `format_override` == false

 If `format_override` IS SET to `false` in config file, control plane will attempt to start the data plane instances ONLY if the DAOS superblock exists within the specified `scm_mount`.
-Otherwise, the control plane will wait until an administrator calls FormatStorage over the client API from the management tool.
+Otherwise, the control plane will wait until an administrator calls "[storage format](../dmg/README.md#subcommands)" over the client API from the management tool.
-If FormatStorage call is successful, control plane will continue to start data plane instances when SCM and NVMe have been formatted, SCM mounted and superblock and nvme.conf successfully written to SCM mount.
+If `storage format` call is successful, control plane will continue to start data plane instances when SCM and NVMe have been formatted, SCM mounted and superblock and nvme.conf successfully written to SCM mount.
-If a superblock exists in `scm_mount`, but the location is not actively mounted, the control plane will fail (so as to not inadvertently wipe a useful SCM location). whatever is mounted at `scm_mount` location specified in config file and start data plane instances. and the location is an active mountpoint.
+If a superblock exists in `scm_mount`, and the location is mounted, the control plane will fail (so as to not inadvertently wipe a useful SCM location).

 #### SCM Firmware Update

 #### SCM Burn-in Validation

+#### SCM Provisioning

+Provisioning SCM occurs by configuring DCPM modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA) and resultant nvdimm namespaces are defined a device identifier (e.g. /dev/pmem0).
+This can be performed through the [ipmctl](https://github.com/intel/ipmctl) tool.

+TODO: implement set-interleaved command

 ### NVMe management capabilities